iSPIRT/depa-training/README.md

 - [docker](https://docs.docker.com/engine/install/ubuntu/) and docker-compose.
 After installing docker, add your user to the docker group using `sudo usermod -aG docker $USER`, and log back in to a shell.
 - make (install using ```sudo apt-get install make```)
 - Python 3.6.9 and pip
+- [Go](https://go.dev/doc/install).
+Follow the instructions to install Go.
+After installing, ensure that the PATH environment variable is set to include ```go``` runtime.
 - Python wheel package (install using ```pip install wheel```)

 Clone this repo as follows.